cfengine/documentation/getting-started/upgrade.markdown

 again, needs careful planning and consideration before applying to a large schema.

+###<center>Always verify the upgrade in a test environment prior to upgrading production environments!</center>

 Before embarking on the upgrade, you should familiarize yourself with the [known issues](getting-started-known-issues.html) and have a good understanding of the existing configuration of the hub or agents or both.
 As much as possible is covered in this document, taking into consideration its scope and intended audience.
 Other more detailed problems, specific to your own setup may not be covered here.
 It is therefore imperative that any questions or doubts you have are directed towards your support representative.

 Please do not hesitate to contact your sales representative, or our support engineers through the [support system](https://cfengine.zendesk.com/home)

-**<center>ALWAYS TEST UPGRADE IN A TEST ENVIRONMENT PRIOR TO UPGRADING PRODUCTION ENVIRONMENTS</center>**

-### Prerequisites
+## Prerequisites

 * CFEngine 3 Enterprise HUB version 2.2.x/3.0.x
 * Linux shell

-**Making a Backup of Important CFEngine Files Before you Start**
+## Before you start: Make a Backup

 Backup /var/cfengine/masterfiles to /var/cfengine/masterfiles_$(date) using
 the following command: